Codecademy/docs/content/python/concepts/assert/assert.md

   - 'paths/computer-science'
 ---

-A keyword for confirming the truthiness of a given statement that is often used to facilitate development, document code and debug.
+A keyword for confirming the truthiness of a given statement that is often used to facilitate development, document code, and debug.

 ## Syntax